 Beetroot is a wonderful Fall vegetable – serve it roasted as a side dish with roasted pumpkin, sweet potato and onion.
 Yum!
 It is a great source of vitamin C, is one of the most potent antioxidant vegetables and one of the richest sources of glutamine, an amino acid essential to intestinal health.
 I know I could do with a vitamin boost in Autumn!

 Now is the perfect time to try and make these chocolate beetroot cupcakes.
 I just wish Dad was here to be my expert taste-tester.

 The only downside to this chocolate beetroot cupcakes recipe is the number of bowls you will need to wash.

-Don’t use a can of (pickled) beetroot!
+DO NOT use a can of (pickled) beetroot!
 The vinegar from the ‘juice’ will ruin the cupcakes.
-Plain beetroot has a subtle sweetness, which lends itself wonderfully to the cupcakes.
+Plain beetroot has a subtle, slightly woody sweetness, which lends itself wonderfully to the cupcakes.

 Of course, you can peel and cook your own beetroot.
 However, this can make a real mess, so I prefer to use pre-cooked and peeled beetroot.
-You can use any beetroot leftovers or extras to dye fabric a dusky pink.
+However, as an added bonus, you can use any beetroot leftovers or extras to dye fabric (or Easter eggs) a dusky pink.

 Tips for the chocolate creme frâiche frosting

 I made the (almost catastrophic) mistake of buying milk chocolate rather than dark chocolate at the supermarket.
 I know – I was concentrating on mummying and not on what I was putting in the trolley.
 Milk chocolate is okay but dark chocolate is So.
 Much.
 Better.
 Trust me: use dark chocolate.